General Employment Policies

 Human resources or employee relations officers may advise management of adverse, disciplinary, or other administrative actions that may be taken.
 They also advise employees of their rights and the procedures in such cases.
 They do not obtain confidential information from the EAP nor do they independently approach the employee regarding the problem.

-If an employee is away from work receiving treatment, he or she will usually be carried in some type of approved leave status.
+An employee who is away from work receiving treatment usually will be carried in some type of approved leave status.
 In most cases, it is considered appropriate for the employee to be carried on any available sick leave.
 Otherwise, annual leave or leave without pay may be appropriate.
-Normally, the employee would not be charged as absent without approved leave (AWOL) unless the employee’s absence had not been approved.
+Normally, the employee would not be charged as absent without approved leave (AWOL) unless the absence had not been approved.

 General Services Administration Bulletin 2009-B1 generally bans smoking in interior space owned, rented or leased by the Executive Branch, in any outdoor areas under its control in front of air intake ducts, in courtyards, and within 25 feet of doorways.
-The bulletin overrode prior policies that had allowed smoking in specially equipped indoor areas and certain other areas, leaving exceptions only for: residential accommodations for persons residing in a building owned, leased or rented by the government; portions of federally owned buildings leased, rented or otherwise provided in their entirety to nonfederal parties; and nonfederal governmental workplaces that serve as the permanent or intermittent duty station of one or more federal employees.
+The bulletin leaves exceptions for: residential accommodations for persons residing in a building owned, leased or rented by the government; portions of federally owned buildings leased, rented or otherwise provided in their entirety to nonfederal parties; and nonfederal governmental workplaces that serve as the permanent or intermittent duty station of one or more federal employees.

-A June 2, 2010 Presidential memo directed agencies, to the extent consistent with law, to provide to the same-sex domestic partners of agency employees and their children the same level of access to certain agency-administered benefits as is provided to spouses and their children.
+A June 2, 2010 Presidential memo directed agencies to provide, to the extent consistent with law, same-sex domestic partners of agency employees and their children with the same level of access to certain agency-administered benefits as is provided to spouses and their children.